Penalizing complexity priors for Bayesian inference of circular models

-To address these challenges, two goals are set in this research.
-First, efforts are made to establish a principled, practical and systematic framework for circular prior selection to account for the unique complexities of circular distributions including base model selection and distance computation.
-This framework is inspired by the Penalized Complexity (PC) prior framework proposed by \citet{simpson2017penalising}.
-The PC prior framework is a reliable choice for constructing default priors, which can balance the model complexity and prior informativeness, particularly in scenarios with limited prior knowledge, when objective or uninformative priors are usually considered.
-To develop proper priors in circular distribution scenarios, we need to adapt the framework components to the new circumstances to help derive proper priors for this new situation so as to check whether the PC priors are optimal ones.
-Second, with the guidance of the framework, explicit expressions for Penalized Complexity (PC) priors for the most commonly used circular distributions are to be developed so as to tackle the methodological challenges inherent in these distributions.
-Moreover, in-depth comparisons are conducted between PC priors and common priors found in literature, together with extensive simulation studies to evaluate their performance and demonstrate their practical relevance through real-world data applications.
+To address these challenges, we set two goals for this research.
+Firstly, we establish a prior selection framework for the hyperparameters of a general circular model, inspired by the Penalized Complexity (PC) prior framework proposed by \citet{simpson2017penalising}.
+The PC prior framework is a reliable choice for constructing default priors, as it balances model complexity and prior informativeness, particularly in scenarios with limited prior knowledge, where objective or uninformative priors are often considered.
+Second, we derive the explicit expressions for the PC priors for the most commonly used circular distributions' hyperparameters and provide a way to quantify prior information through a user-defined parameter.

-Our efforts of adapting the framework for circular prior selection together with the developed PC priors will provide a proper foundation for reliable Bayesian analysis of circular data and future applications.

-The structure of this paper is as follows: \Cref{sec:review_on_circular_distributions_and_priors} reviews the most commonly used circular distributions, their properties, and existing priors in the literature. \Cref{sec:a_principled_framework_for_prior_selection} introduces the proposed framework for prior selection and the procedure for deriving PC prior for circular distributions. \Cref{sec:pc_priors_for_popular_circular_distributions} derives explicit formulations for widely used circular distributions.
-Section \Cref{sec:comparison_and_investigation_of_common_priors} evaluates the proposed priors through comparison studies and simulation studies, while Section \Cref{sec:application} demonstrates their application to real-world datasets.
-Finally, Section \Cref{sec:conclusions_and_outlook} discusses broader implications and potential directions for future research.
+The structure of this paper is as follows: \Cref{sec:review_on_circular_distributions_and_priors} reviews the most commonly used circular distributions, their properties, and existing priors in the literature. \Cref{sec:a_principled_framework_for_prior_selection} introduces the proposed framework for prior selection, the procedure for deriving PC priors for circular distributions, and the formulations for widely used circular distributions. \Cref{sec:comparison_and_investigation_of_common_priors} evaluates the proposed priors through comparison studies and simulation studies, while \Cref{sec:application} demonstrates their application to real-world datasets.
+Finally, \Cref{sec:conclusions_and_outlook} discusses broader implications and potential directions for future research.